gitkraken/vscode-gitlens/README.md

 Shows additional views that are focused on exploring and managing your repositories.

 - **Commits** &mdash; Comprehensive view of the current branch commit history, including unpushed changes, upstream status, quick comparisons, and more.
-- **Branches** &mdash; Branch management and navigation, track divergent paths in your codebase's development.
+- **Branches** &mdash; Manage and navigate branches, and track divergent paths in your codebase's development.
 - **Remotes** &mdash; Similar to above but for remote branches.
 - **Stashes** &mdash; Save and restore changes you are not yet ready to commit.
 - **Tags** &mdash; Markers at specific points in your codebase's history, e.g releases.